konvajs/react-konva/README.md

 Currently you can use all `Konva` components as React components and all `Konva` events are supported on them in same way as normal browser events are supported.

+## React-Konva AI Bot

+[React-Konva](https://codeparrot.ai/oracle?owner=konvajs&repo=react-konva) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Installation

 ```bash